 On the other hand, while some providers are starting to offer coverage, flood damage is specifically excluded from most home insurance policies in Canada.
 Government assistance programs exist for homeowners and tenants suffering flood damage.
 It’s important to note that flood damage is distinct from water backup damage.
 Most home insurance policies provide some form of protection against water backup damage.
 In some cases, you may need to specifically add, and pay for, this protection.

 Adding to the confusion for homeowners and tenants is the fact that seemingly similar home insurance coverages, like water backup protection, can differ by company.
 For example, some policies exclude loss or damage caused directly and indirectly by flood.
 If your policy excludes damage caused indirectly by flood, then you may not be protected against water backup damage even if no flood waters entered your home.

 So, what should you do if you’ve suffered flood damage?

 The first step is to file a claim with your home insurance provider.
 You should do this even if you suspect your claim may not be covered.
 As mentioned earlier, each insurance company offers different coverage.
-Even if both you and your neighbor are insured by the same company, your policy may be different.
-For example, you may have added water backup protection to your policy whereas your neighbor may not have.
+Even if both you and your neighbour are insured by the same company, your policy may be different.
+For example, you may have added water backup protection to your policy whereas your neighbour may not have.
 Your claim will be assessed based on your policy and situation.